One of my readers wrote a letter explaining a rather odd behavior in her family.

 Actually, it goes even further than that.
 The believers are encouraged to compare and judge another believer!
 I heard a talk once in which the congregation was compared to a wheel.
 The wheel consisted of a hub, the spokes, and the rim.
-The hub was head office, and the spokes were the measuring rod of religious activity.
+The hub was the Watchtower corporation's global head office, and the spokes were the measuring rod of religious activity.
 If a member was close to the hub, they were considered very active and busily engrossed in their reading of Watchtower publications, involved in door-to-door preaching activity, and attending/participating in five meetings per week — faithfully.
 Heaven forbid members would choose to live on the wheel rim.
 Why, those folks were at risk of being "lured away" from the safe confines of the religious order!

 But the talk went even further by suggesting that members on the spokes "should" focus intently on moving ever-closer toward the hub.
 They were counseled to consider not even associating with another member further out on a spoke from them, because those ones may be "less spiritual" — so beware!